Camp El Yunque

 Coral Reef Exploration and Lionfish Survey

 A great day of fun, sun, and marine biology that is sure to be a lasting memory!
 The coral reef habitat in the waters around Puerto Rico is home to a wide variety of aquatic species and is in decline for a variety of reasons.
 One of the reasons is the impact of the invasive lionfish.
 We will explore the reef on a 54 ft sailing catamaran with a local marine biologist, conduct a lionfish survey, and learn about other threats to Puerto Rico’s coral reef.
 After learning about the reef below our boat and conducting the survey, we will stop for lunch near the reef on a beautiful beach.
-A great day of fun, sun, and marine biology that is sure to be one of the best days of the trip!

 A Day at the Beach